ArnoldDijk/dijkies/README.md

 Dijkies is designed for:

-- Developers building algorithmic trading systems
+- Data Scientists building algorithmic trading systems
 - Quantitative traders who want full control over strategy logic
-- Anyone who wants to move from backtesting to production without rewriting code
+- Anyone who wants to move from backtesting to production without focussing on

 ## What Dijkies Is Not